 POLICY 1.6.1

 Minimize exposure to air pollutants from existing traffic sources for new residential developments, schools, daycare and medical facilities.

 Generalized Zoning Districts East SoMa

 DRAFT - April 2008

-6th Street Corridor

-neighborhood serving uses here Encourage small scale

 2nd Street Corridor

+Update underlying zoning for this redevelopment area to acknowledge medium to high density development that has already occurred there.

+South Beach

 office reservoir for downtown by permitting small Reinforce the role of this corridor as a secondary and larger office, as well as residential and PDR.

-South Beach

-Update underlying zoning for this redevelopment area to acknowledge medium to high density development that has already occurred there.

 Folsom Street Corridor

 ment.
 Permit limited office and retail as long as they Strengthen Folsom as the key neighborhood-serving requiring a housing component in any new developboulevard for SoMa by emphasizing housing here, are part of a mixed use project with housing.

+neighborhood serving uses here

+6th Street Corridor Encourage small scale

-3rd ST
+3rd 51

 EMBARCADERO WAY

-DEANCEYST

-Maintain the mixed character of this area, by encouraging PDR, small offices and residential development.
+DELANCEYST

+esidential character of Maintain the intimate scale and generally these small alleys.
+Alleys

+residential development.
 Mixed Use

-DIBRISUMEST

-5

 3rd and 4th Street Corridor

 Retain existing SLI zoning in this area, pending further study of appropriate land use controls for the 4th Street Corridor.

 (2

+SNUM

+-ARA

+318 SQUARE

+AS SAMENING S

+IS BURNER

-of this district by encouraging Protect the historic character small scale residential and South Park
+of this district by encouraging Protect the historic character small scale residential and commercial development.
+South Park

-SNAMI

-IS MUN

-COMPANIES E

-IS DANKER

-commercial development.
+Maintain the mixed character of this area, by encouraging PDR, small offices and